 L-1A to Green Card Benefits

-There are many inherent benefits of the EB visa category and therefore it is favorable for many to transfer from L-1A and EB-1C.
+There are many inherent benefits of the EB visa category, and therefore, it is favorable for many to transfer from L-1A and EB-1C.
 The three main benefits are as follows:

-• There is no significant investment required.
-Unlike the EB-5 path, you are not mandated to invest $1 million or $800,000 in a new commercial enterprise.
+- There is no significant investment required.
+Unlike the EB-5 path, you are not mandated to invest $1,050,000 or $800,000 in a new commercial enterprise.

-• No technical “conditional” green card period.
+- No “conditional” green card period.

-• The sponsoring employer is responsible for providing the documents and covering the filing fees.
+- The sponsoring employer is responsible for providing the documents and covering the filing fees.

-• The odds of approval are relatively high if you were previously on L-1A status.
+- The odds of approval are relatively high if you were previously on L-1A status.
 That means if you’re shifting from L-1A to green card the odds are in your favor!

 L-1B (Specialized Knowledge) to Green Card Procedure